 Manipulation

 Manipulation refers to the act of influencing or controlling someone or something in a skillful but often deceptive manner.
-It can occur in various contexts, including personal relationships, politics, marketing, and psychology.
-Manipulative behavior may involve tactics such as persuasion, coercion, or emotional exploitation to achieve desired outcomes.
-While manipulation can be used for benign purposes, it is often associated with unethical practices that undermine trust and autonomy.
-Understanding manipulation is crucial for recognizing and resisting such tactics in interpersonal interactions.
+It can occur in various contexts, including psychology, social interactions, and media.
+In psychology, manipulation may involve tactics that exploit emotional vulnerabilities to achieve desired outcomes.
+In social contexts, it can manifest in relationships, where one party seeks to gain power or advantage over another.
+While manipulation can be benign or constructive, it is often viewed negatively due to its association with deceit and exploitation.

 For more information, you can visit the Wikipedia entry on Manipulation.